vjpandian/simple-argo-rollouts-demo/README.md

   rollouts-demo=argoproj/rollouts-demo:yellow
 ```

+This will set the image tag to be deployed in case you choose to promote to a newer version `yellow`

 ### Expose the preview service to a different port

 ```
 kubectl port-forward service/rollout-bluegreen-preview 8081:80 -n argo-rollouts
 ```

+You can now view the currently deployed version at http://localhost:8081 and confirm that this is a version that you'd like to rollout to prod or not.

 ### Promoting a rollout